Louis Placide Canonge: Early life

 Canonge continued writing for different publications throughout the 1840s, and by 1845 he completed the libretto for Le Lepreux, a dramatic scene by Gregorio Curto, who completed the music for the piece.
 Canonge's works began to evolve following Romanticism in France and by 1846 he completed Le Comte de Monte Christ, a staging of the famous novel by Alexandre Dumas and a short story entitled Rires et Pleurs.
 In 1848, he produced L' Ambassadeur d'Autriche and most of his works were five-act plays.
 Canonge directed his actors and sometimes appeared in the plays himself.
-He wrote Institutions Americaines in 1848 which was about the French Second Republic while he was in Paris, and he was elected to the Louisiana House of Representatives in 1849 at 26 years old as a Whi,g a position he held for two years.
+He wrote Institutions Americaines in 1848 which was about the French Second Republic while he was in Paris, and he was elected to the Louisiana House of Representatives in 1849 at 26 years old as a Whig, a position he held for two years.
 The play Don Juan, ou Une Histore Charles Quint was produced in 1849 and critics loved it comparing Canonge to French Romantic writer Victor Hugo and the playwrights Pierre Corneille and Jean Racine.
 That same year, he produced a comedy in one act entitled Qui Perd Gagne which the artist dedicated to Alfred de Musset and the short story La Première et la Dernière Nuit de Nourrit.
 One year later, he produced a play called France d Espagne about the unsuccessful Creole Revolt of 1768 in New Orleans, instigated by Nicolas Chauvin de La Frénière to prevent the transfer of French-held Louisiana Territory to Spain.
 Un Grand d'Espagne appeared in 1852 and Comte de Carmagnola Tragédie a tragedy in five acts in 1856.
 The play Comte de Carmagnola Tragédie was so successful that it appeared in Paris for over 100 evenings, and theater critics wrote that Canonge was influenced by Alessandro Manzoni.
 During the late 1850s, he was involved in a well-known duel.